termermc/restic-backup-system/README.md

 ### Pre/Post-Backup Scripts
 Configs may have optional pre-backup and post-backup scripts.
 They should be marked as executable because they are called as normal scripts, not included with `source`.

-The directory where `backup.sh` is located is passed as the first argument.
+The config's `tmp` subdirectory path is passed as the first argument.
+Note that the directory will be deleted once the backup has fully completed (including execution of all config scripts).

 They are only run for the `start` action.